Losing your hair is not fun.

-The procedure for transplanting hairs is the same for both procedures.
+The procedure for transplanting hairs is the same for both methods.
 Grafts are inserted into individual holes or slits created in your scalp by a scalpel or needle.
-The typical hair transplant treatment last four to eight hours.
+The typical hair transplant treatment lasts four to eight hours.

 Other types of hair transplant procedures include flap surgery, tissue expansion, and scalp reduction.
-These types of surgeries can are used alone or in combination to provide the best results for each patient.
+These types of surgeries can be used alone or in combination to provide the best results for each patient.

 - Hair transplant patients typically see long-term results that don’t need follow-up treatments.
 Transplants also involve the re-growth of natural hair.